Housing Benefit advice for private landlords

-Housing Benefit is intended to help people on low incomes.
-This income can be from any source and tenants who are working and receiving a low wage can still get some help towards their rent.
+Housing Benefit helps people on low incomes to pay their rent.
+This income can be from any source and tenants who are working and on a low wage can still get some help towards their rent.

 Normally tenants will not receive Housing Benefit if they: